microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/K8s_cheetsheet.md

 ```

-# Open a Bash shell to the MySQL service
+# Open a Bash shell to the MySQL and Postgres service
 ```
 kubectl -n mysql exec deploy/mysql -it -- bash
 ```